-Most home fires start in the kitchen; more specifically, the stove top and oven.
+Most home fires start in the kitchen, more specifically, the stovetop and oven.
 Fortunately, you can easily prevent cooking fires if you exercise caution and remain vigilant every time you turn on the stove or oven.
-Here are a number of important safety tips to help you prevent fire hazards in your kitchen:

-Consider calling a professional to install your new gas or electrical oven to ensure that the oven and hood are connected safely.
+- Consider calling a professional to install your new gas or electric oven to ensure that the oven and hood are connected safely.

-More general kitchen fire safety tips can be found in this article.
+Be sure to read up more on general kitchen fire safety.
 Although the kitchen is where most home fires start, the wiring and appliances in your home can also cause a fire.
-Find out more about the causes of electrical fires here.
-For professional fire, water and mold restoration services, contact your local PuroClean office.
+For professional fire, water, and mold restoration services, contact your local PuroClean office.